-The global photovoltaic (PV) industry has seen approximately 30% growth each year for the past 15 years, leading to a $10 billion industry.
+The world’s total renewable-based power capacity will grow by 50% between 2019 and 2024.
+This increase of 1,200 gigawatts – equivalent to the current total power capacity of the United States.
+Solar PV accounts for 60% of the rise.
 The PV industry is looking to lower the high costs and increase the efficiency of solar power.
 Scientists at NREL have designed a new process, Black Silicon Etching, that has a confirmed conversion efficiency of 16.8% in a cell without conventional antireflection coatings.
 This surpasses the previous black silicon record by 2.9%.
 Additionally, this new technology could lower the Levelized Cost Of Energy (LCOE), or the lifetime cost per unit of energy, by 2.5%.

 The winner of a 2010 R&D 100 Award, Black Silicon Etching is an innovative technology that both increases the efficiency of solar cells and decreases the capital costs of producing them.
 Black Silicon Etching is a one-step process using gold nanoparticle catalysis to etch nanopores into the surface of a silicon wafer, producing a density-graded black surface.
 The near-complete lack of reflection from the surface of the material means it can absorb more sunlight, and more electricity can be produced.
 Current technologies first texturize the silicon wafer and then coat the cells with an antireflective layer, which takes 8 to 30 minutes; this two-step process produces cells that reflect 3-7% of the light.
 NREL’s Black Silicon Etch process requires less than three minutes to complete at room temperature, and creates PV cells that absorb more than 98% of the incident light.
 Additionally, the cells created will have improved performance during morning, evening, and diffuse light conditions, since the black material can absorb light at incident angles which conventional cells reflect.
 Black Silicon Etching has been proven to be 16.8% efficient for single-crystalline silicon cells and 14.9% efficient for multi-crystalline cells, eclipsing the best previous density-graded antireflection solar cells which are 13.9% efficient.